 This command will search for the files named “foo” in the home directory of the user as well as in the “/media/user/” path ( usually where all the other partitions are mounted).
 Note:- Replace the user with your username.

 You can use wildcards too for patterns.
 Just don’t forget to use the double quotes around the pattern or name with wildcards to suppress expansion.

 Now, there is a test called size.
 This is used to find files on the basis of their sizes.$ find ~ -size 10MThis command will show you files that are exactly 10 MB, and I don’t think it will be much useful as people can remember the exact file names.
 That is why we use –$ find ~ -size +10M

 This command will show all files above 10 MB.
 You already guessed how to search for large files now.
 It depends on what size you call large.
 If you need to use GB, then, simply replace “M” with “G”. $ find ~ -size +3G

 This command will search for files above 3 GB.
 I know that the meaning of large varies over contexts.
 For example, large is different for images and movies.
 Images are around 1 or 2 MB.
 But videos don’t practically exist around that size.
 So, combine the size and name tests.

 $ find ~ -size +10M “*.m4a”

 Replace m4a with any extension of your choice.

-Now, you can search files with command line on linux.
-Just remember that command line is very powerful and find command is one of the basic tools.
+Now, you can search files with the command line on Linux.
+Just remember that the command line is very powerful and find command is one of the basic tools.
 So, you can expect it to be really flexible and robust.
 Find has a lot more options which you can find in its man page.